sdzs01890/data_engineering_project/README.md

 ## Overview
-This is an engineer case study to perform an ETL process so that the data can be used by data analysts or data scientists.
-The project include these techs:
+This is an engineer case study to perform an ETL process so that data analysts or data scientists can use the data.
+The project includes these techs:

 1. Python programming language
 2. Docker